Address concerns over consumer products and packaging through encouragement/implementation of one or more of:

 City mandated recyclable/compostable egg cartons, to-go packaging; bans on plastic straws; county or city collection of clean Styrofoam from businesses and industry and use of a polystyrene densifier.

 Date of last report update:

+A Zero Waste Packaging Ordinance went into effect on January 1, 2017, and requires that all single-use food packaging used by licensed food establishments be recyclable or compostable.
 The City has been recycling in our parks for over 6 years with much success.
 We hired Randy's sanitation to pick up a dumpster (whenever full) of park recycling gathered from most City parks.

 Tonnage of recycling collected from parks per year.

 A 15% municipal waste reduction goal is sought.
 To determine how effective Edina's waste reduction strategies are and to establish a baseline, City Council updated city code 1300 on 11-15-11 to require all licensed haulers to report quarterly the pounds of waste being removed from Edina.
 Edina will begin to have an estimate of its baseline waste in April 2012, when the first waste reports become available.
 Municipal waste reduction strategies include:

 1) Establishing a Recycling Bin Task Force in February 2012, which recommended recycling bins in all major parks (these were provided in Lewis Pk and Pamela Pk as well as scattered areas of Braemar Pk prior to the task force)

 2) Complete - Reduce municipal paper use & junk mail by the City Recycling coordinator requesting that the City address be removed from mailing lists

 3) The City began organics recycling at some facilities in 2012.
 Effective 1-1-13 organics recycling will be included in the municipal facility solid waste and recycling contract